 - Five manuals, one for the each entity.
 One entity named in each manual.
 Addresses only things that relate to that entity.

-These two situations are really the same thing.
+These two situations are really the same thing and the costs are very similar.

 Reducing the admin burden